-For the past four years the studio has examined sites in East Harlem and the Bronx, focusing on the prominence of the East Harlem and its proximity to Harlem's "Main Street," on urban infrastructure, on the Greenway park system, and on Harlem River.
-They emphasized understanding the history of New York City's housing, its varied typologies, and the development of the city grid, but also questioned zoning code.
-Prior studio sites included City-owned property and sites designated for development under former Mayor Michael Bloomberg's New Housing Marketplace Plan, a public/private planning initiative that aimed to create and/or preserve 165,000 affordable housing units in NYC by 2014.
-The New York City Department of Housing Preservation and Development (HPD) is the largest municipal developer of affordable housing in the nation and will be a valuable partner of the studio.4 In May 2015, Mayor Bill de Blasio announced his plan for affordable housing in New York City, building upon the previous administration's goals of increasing affordable housing units to provide a more equitable and healthy city.
+For the past four years, the studio has examined sites in East Harlem and the Bronx.
+Past studios focused on the prominence of the East Harlem, its proximity to Harlem s Main Street, urban infrastructure, and the Greenway park system and Harlem River.
+They emphasized understanding the history of New York City s housing, its varied typologies, and the development of the city grid, but also questioned the zoning code.
+Prior studio sites included City-owned property and sites designated for development under Mayor Bloomberg s New Housing Marketplace Plan, a public/private planning initiative that aimed to create and/or preserve 165,000 affordable housing units in NYC by 2014.
+The New York City Department of Housing Preservation and Development (HPD) is the largest municipal developer of affordable housing in the nation and will be a valuable partner of the studio.4 In May 2015, Mayor de Blasio announced his plan for affordable housing in New York City, which builds upon the previous administration's goals of increasing affordable housing units to provide a more equitable and healthy city.
 He set the goal of providing 200,000 affordable housing units, preventing 120,000 from becoming unaffordable and building 80,000 new affordable units.
 17,400 affordable housing units were financed in 2014.
-De Blasio is also in the process of changing the 421-a low-income tax subsidy, typically known for its 80-20 model, to a 65-35 model, virtually cutting in half the rate of affordable unit production.
+DeBlasio is also in the process of changing 421a, the low income tax subsidy typically known for its 80-20 model, to a 65-35 model, with the intention of virtually cutting in half the rate of producing affordable units.